- TPM is a security feature, but did you know that you can install Windows 11 without TPM?

 We expect the demand for TPM chips to go up soon, so you might have to hurry and get your TPM chip before others.

-Furthermore, do keep in mind that many processors have a TPM built-in, so be sure to check if your CPU supports this feature before buying a dedicated chip.
+Furthermore, remember that many processors have a TPM built-in, so be sure to check if your CPU supports this feature before buying a dedicated chip.

-Before moving on to the list of ways in which you can install Windows 11 without TPM, take a look at our guide on how to install Windows 11 without TPM 2.0 and Secure Boot step by step.
+Before moving on to the list of ways to install Windows 11 without TPM, take a look at our guide on how to install Windows 11 without TPM 2.0 and Secure Boot step by step.

-Alternatively, check out four confirmed if you wonder how to install Windows 11 without TPM and an unsupported CPU.
+Alternatively, check out our guide on how to install Windows 11 on an unsupported CPU.

-How can I install Windows 11 without a TPM chip?
+How can I install Windows 11 without TPM 2.0?

-- Press the Windows key + R to open the Run dialog then type regedit and press Enter.
+1. Press the Windows key + R to open the Run dialog.

 - Start the Windows 11 installation and follow the installation steps until you reach This PC can’t run Windows 11 screen.